The History of ZooTampa

 We reserve the right to deny entry to anyone not observing Zoo Rules.

-With a new Pay For A Day, Rest of Year Free ticket – for a limited time – you get unlimited admission through December 31, 2024 including access to our seasonal event series.
+With a new Zoo Fun ticket, you get free admission through December 31, 2026 including access to our seasonal event series.
 Some blockout dates apply — see below for details.
 Not valid with any other discounts.

 What are the blockout dates?

-Can I purchase a Pay For A Day ticket on a blockout date?
+Can I purchase a Zoo Fun ticket on a blockout date?

 Yes!
-You can purchase a Pay for a Day, Rest of Year Free ticket for first-time use on a listed blockout date and have full access to the park on that day.
+You can purchase a Zoo Fun ticket for first-time use on a listed blockout date and have full access to the park on that day.
 Blockout dates apply to repeat visitation.

-1. During blockout periods, Pay For A Day ticket holders have access to significantly discounted single-day tickets.*
+1. During blockout periods, Zoo Fun ticket holders have access to significantly discounted single-day tickets.

-2. For a limited time from the date of purchase, Pay For A Day tickets can be upgraded to a Zoo Membership (with no blockout dates).
+2. For a limited time from the date of purchase, Zoo Fun tickets can be upgraded to a Zoo Membership (with no blockout dates).

-I purchased a Pay For A Day ticket online.
+I purchased a Zoo Fun ticket online.
 How do I get my actual ticket?

 Bring a copy of your confirmation (or show the confirmation email on your mobile device) to expedite entry into the Zoo.
 At your convenience during your visit you can stop by the Tours & Guest Services kiosk located just inside the Zoo to print your physical pass.
 No need to stand in line at the ticket windows.
 Walk right in!